 If you are wondering why there is coconut milk?
-Well, that is because ‘We Jamaicans‘ use coconut milk in our Rice and Beans, if you haven’t seen that means it is not authentic or you may have had a different version that is not Jamaican.
+Well, that is because ‘West Indians‘ use coconut milk as a staple in many dishes.
+It’s a create substitute for cream or regular milk.
+Cream or Crema is not a major staple in Jamaican dishes.
+If coconut milk is not added to a ‘Jamaican Rice and Peas’ it means it is not authentic or you may have had a different version that is not Jamaican.

 Many Jamaicans add a piece of ginger and butter, this is totally up to you.
 In this case, I forgot to add ginger.
 If you like you can add a small piece of smashed ginger to the pot when you are soaking or cooking the peas/beans.
 If you would like to add butter please do so after adding the rice.